LiuToki/vagrant-boxes/README.md

 - [LICENSE](#license)

 # How to use
-1. Look at the following templates list.
+1. Look at the following box list.
 1. Switch branch what you want to use.
 1. Clone or download zip.

+If you want to use all boxes, clone master branch.

 # Box list